brianhigh/research-computing/lab/security_intro.md

 * [Wireshark](https://www.wireshark.org/download.html) (for advanced use)

-As we do not *entirely* trust the "York" application, please do *not* install it on your own personally-owner computer and please *reboot* your PC *after* you are done with this exercise so that the lab PC will be restored to its original state.
+As we do not *entirely* trust the "York" application, please do *not* install it on your personally-owned computer and please *reboot* your PC *after* you are done with this exercise so that the lab PC will be restored to its original state.